saasbook/esaas-engagements/README.md

 The main models are:

 * App: a deployable Web app.
 An app's status may be:
-  * `inactive`: not deployed, and/or customer not actively using;
+  * `Dead`: not deployed, and/or customer not actively using; dormant
-  dormant
-  * `development`: in active development, whether or not deployed in production
+  * `Development`: in active development (a team is working on it right now), whether or not deployed in production
+  * `In use`: in production use at a customer site; customer has not expressed interest in further improvements
-  * `maintenance`: deployed in production, not currently in active development
+  * `In use and wants improvement`: in production, and customer is interested in further development
+  * `Inactive but wants improvement`: an app whose current state isn't functional enough for customer to use yet, but customer is interested in further development to make app useful
+  * `Pending`: a customer has suggested an app they want built or improved, but a coach/instructor hasn't yet vetted whether it's a good fit for some student team
 * Org: a customer organization for whom the app was developed
 * User: various subcategories, including developer (e.g. student), coach (mentor, GSI), customer contact.
-Also a principal for authentication, though as of this writing there's no login/auth support.
+Also a principal for authentication: as of now, only a staff member has authorization to edit/destroy.
 * Coaching org: an "organization" whose main function is to provide mentoring/coaching to students building apps.
 E.g., "UCB CS169 Fall 17" is an org, as is "[AgileVentures](https://agileventures.org)", and so on.
 I would propose that each offering of CS169 be its own org, so we can track engagements accurately.

-An **engagement** is a period of time over which a coach interacts with developer(s) to work on an app.
+An `engagement` is a period of time over which a coach interacts with developer(s) to work on an app.
 During that time, the app is in `development` status.

-After the engagement ends, the app is either in `maintenance` status (customer is using it; app may be enhanced in future) or `inactive` (customer not using it, because it doesn't meet their needs enough to be usable).
+After the engagement ends, the app is either in `In use` status (customer is using it; app may be enhanced in future) or `dead` (customer not using it, because it doesn't meet their needs enough to be usable).